Skip to main content

 Autosomal Dominant Polycystic Liver Disease (PLD)

 This is an autosomal dominant disorder that is biologically related to ADPKD.
-Two genes so far are known to cause PLD (Sec 63 and PRKCSH) but there are others that have not yet been identified.
-Individuals with PLD develop liver cysts and may have a small number of kidney cysts but they don’t develop kidney failure.
+Several genes are known to cause PLD (for example, Sec 63, PRKCSH, ALG8, ALG9 and Ganab), but there are others that have not yet been identified.
+Individuals with PLD develop liver cysts and may have a small number of kidney cysts, but typically don’t develop kidney failure.

 Autosomal Recessive Polycystic Kidney Disease (ARPKD; also called PKHD1)